pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 I don't see a way to build a live image, particulary I don't see a way to load an filesystem.squashfs from initrd anche chroot on it.

 Probably exists, but it's not the way the installing ISO is made and don't have any sample.

+I think that we lacks more, is an "Angel" able to use [mkinitfs](https://gitlab.alpinelinux.org/alpine/mkinitfs) to build an initramfs able to mount this `filesystem.squashfs` and mount it as new_root.

 # Someone can follow?
 This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Alipine Linux.